347Online/umpteen/README.md

 ```

 ## Functions
 Declare a function with the `fnc` keyword.
 Parameters require type annotations.
-Annotations for types are required, unless the function returns `Empty`
+Annotations for return types are required, unless the function returns `Empty`

 ```umpteen
 fnc fib(n: Number) -> Number {